 The stuff that’s directly overhead now, such as Phoenix the Bird, which is one of the 12 constellations invented by Petrus Plancius in the 16th century, or Cetus the Sea Monster or some of the newer ones like Sculptor were introduced by Nicolas Louis de Lacaille in the 18th century.
 I’ve probably made a mess of his name but that’s the best I can do I’m sorry.

 If you can get away from the bright glow of the city or towns and there’s no Moon in the sky, head back toward the south and you should be able to see the Large Cloud of Magellan and the Small Cloud of Magellan.
-These look like two fluffy bits of Milky Way that have drifted off and broken away, a faint, wispy glow of light.
+These look like two fluffy bits of the Milky Way that have drifted off and broken away, a faint, wispy glow of light.

 The Large Magellanic Cloud is an irregular galaxy with a central bar.
 It’s the third closest galaxy to us and at about a hundredth of the size of the Milky Way.
 There’s enough material in this galaxy to form about 10 billion stars the same as the Sun.
 At 160,000 light years, astronomically, it’s very, very close.
 It’s so close, that the Milky Way is stripping stars away from it in something called the Magellanic Stream.

-Long, long ago, in the last millennium, 1987 in fact – goodness me, such a long time ago – this area of the sky was home to the first supernova, exploding star, visible to the naked eye since 1604.
+Long, long ago, in the last millennium, 1987 in fact – goodness me, such a long time ago – this area of the sky was home to the first supernova, an exploding star, visible to the naked eye since 1604.

 We’re desperate to see a star blow up in our galaxy the Milky Way but not too close of course.
 We haven’t seen one since the invention of the telescope more than 400 years ago and that’s just a little annoying.